-- The FiTI is a global initiative.
-The initiative does not focus on a single country or a region.
-It seeks to establish a global level playing field among fisheries countries.
-The more participating countries, the more power this initiative will get!
+- The FiTI is a global initiative; it does not focus on a single country or on a region.

-- The FiTI is a voluntary initiative with mandatory requirements.
-The implementation of the FiTI is voluntary; however, once a country has decided to participate, mandatory requirements must be followed.
+- The FiTI is a voluntary initiative; however, once a country has decided to participate, mandatory requirements must be followed.

-- The FiTI in built on a multi-stakeholder governance structure, ensuring that stakeholders from government, companies and civil society are equally represented.
+- The FiTI is a multi-stakeholder initiative, ensuring equal participation from government, companies and civil society.

 A unique global framework to help coastal countries to increase the credibility and quality of national fisheries information